JamesTheGiblet/Coddy-V2/Coddy/roadmap.md

 # Coddy: The Sentient Loop (Async to the Bone) - Development RoadmapThis roadmap details the phased development of Coddy, a modular, CLI-based and dashboard-enabled AI dev partner with deep memory, proactive planning, creative abilities, and self-improvement.
-The core philosophy is "MERN-native, Async-first, Chaos-aware, Memory-rich, CLI to Cloud", ensuring a resilient, intelligent, and fluid developer experience from the outset.
+The core philosophy is "MERN-native, Async-first, Chaos-aware, Memory-rich, CLI to Cloud", ensuring a resilient, intelligent, and fluid developer experience from the outset

 ## Overarching Philosophy